Seanbon0611/ssi-python-broken/README.md

 # Single Step APM Instrumentation Exercise(Kubernetes)

-This tutorial demonstrates how to instrument a Node.js app for APM (Application Performance Monitoring) in a Kubernetes environment using Single Step APM Instrumentation.
+This tutorial demonstrates how to instrument a Python app for APM (Application Performance Monitoring) in a Kubernetes environment using Single Step APM Instrumentation.

 **Note: At the time of writing, Single Step APM Instrumentation for Kubernetes is in Preview status.
 Configurations may change once it reaches General Availability (GA).**